-Celebrate and support Australia’s wildlife and indigenous culture in style!
+Celebrate and support Australia’s wildlife and Indigenous culture in style!

-“The traditional name for kangaroo in Dharung Country is ‘Badagarang’, this is my totem animal that I must always protect and cherish.
+“The traditional name for a kangaroo in Dharug Country is ‘Badagarang’, this is my totem animal that I must always protect and cherish.
 The kangaroo is a strong, native Australian animal and is considered to be very family orientated.
 The yellow, orange and brown lines inside the kangaroo artwork represent the rivers in Australia.
 Rivers are important to us as traditional people as it provides life to ‘Country’.
 In my culture the term ‘Country’ refers to people, animals, place and land.
-The orange dots that form small circles represent communities, signifying the 750 Aboriginal Countries that make up Australia.
+The orange dots that form small circles represent communities, signifying the 250 Aboriginal Countries that make up Australia.
 The ‘U’ shapes around the kangaroo symbolises the different people coming from around the world that are seeking understanding for culture and traditional Australia.
-The white dots connects us all, as one people.
-No mater where you come from, I acknowledge you and thank you for visiting the stories my old people left us.
-Thank you for supporting ‘Kangaroo Jack’.
-Let’s walk together.”
-M.J.
-Badagarang (Mikaela J. Cameron)
+The white dots connect us all, as one people.
+No matter where you come from, I acknowledge you and thank you for visiting the stories my old people left us.
+Thank you for supporting Kangaroo Jack.

 Let’s walk together”.

 Kangaroo (Badagarang) Jack